farazahmed56/Java-Scientific-Calculator/README.md

 # Java-Scientific-Calculator

-A simple Java scientific calculator using Math class built-in functions
+This project demonstrates a basic scientific calculator in Java that performs advanced calculations using the Math class functions.

+### How to run:
+1. Compile: `ScientificCalculator.java`
+2. Run: `ScientificCalculator`

+### Author:
+Faraz Ahmed